 - 1. (No Action).
-Do not modify the fishing year for the commercial hook and line or commercial longline components.
-Current fishing year for both sectors is January 1- December 31

-- 2. Modify the fishing year for the commercial hook and line component.

-- 2a. to start January 15.

-- 2b. to start January 22.

-- 2c. to start February 1.

-- 3. Modify the fishing year for the commercial longline component.

-- 3a. to start January 15.

-- 3b. to start January 22.

-- 3c. to start February 1.

-- \See Chapter 2 for detailed language of alternatives.
+Do not modify the fishing year for the commercial sector.
+Current fishing year for both sectors is January 1- December 31. - 2.
+Modify the fishing year for the commercial hook and line component. - 2a.
+Modify the fishing year for the commercial hook and line component to start January 15. - 2b.
+Modify the fishing year for the commercial hook and line component to start January 22. - 2c.
+Modify the fishing year for the commercial hook and line component to start February 1. - 3.
+Modify the fishing year for the commercial longline component. - 3a.
+Modify the fishing year for the commercial longline component to start January 15. - 3b.
+Modify the fishing year for the commercial longline component to start January 22. - 3c.
+Modify the fishing year for the commercial longline component to start February 1. - See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.